A sala de cinema Fernando Lopes já reabriu. Veja a programação completa aqui

 Presentation

 This CU focuses on the area of physical activity and exercise in children and adolescents and aims to provide students with knowledge of the current recommendations on physical activity, sedentary behavior and sleep for children and adolescents issued by the main world reference bodies in the field.
-It is also intended that students develop skills in the assessment of physical activity and physical fitness related to health and motor development in children and adolescents, as well as in the prescription of physical activity in these age groups, according to their specific health or presence of disease.
+It is also intended that students develop skills in the assessment of physical activity and physical fitness related to health and performance in children and adolescents, as well as in the prescription of physical activity in these age groups.
+Lastly, this CU seeks to provide knowledge on physical literacy and develop students? skills on its assessment and promotion.
 This CU is the only one in the study cycle that specifically addresses the pediatric population, and as such, it is of paramount importance in providing students with a solid body of knowledge in this area.
 The CU is therefore linked to the others by an approach that aims to integrate previously acquired knowledge.

 Code